 6.2 Presentation of texts

+6.2.1 Texts should be as brief as possible, taking account of the necessary content.

+Reason: Consequential to rendering Questions more exceptional.

-6.2.1 Texts should be as brief as possible, taking account of the necessary content, and should relate directly to the Question or part of the Question being studied.6.2.2 Each text should include a reference to related texts and, where appropriate, to pertinent items of the Radio Regulations.
+6.2.2 Each text should include a reference to related texts and, where appropriate, to pertinent items of the Radio Regulations.

 6.2.3 Texts shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.